MapleCCC/importall/README.md

 ## License

-The source code of the `importall` library is currently licensed under the terms of the [MIT](LICENSE).
+The source code of the `importall` library is currently licensed under the terms of the [MIT](LICENSE) license.
 Feel free to contribute, fork, modify, or redistribute.